“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 Always have been.

-In accusing cultural Mormons of racism, Chris reveals his own prejudices and the less than subtle racism of Mormon missionary work.
+By accusing cultural Mormons of racism, Chris reveals his own prejudices and the less than subtle racism of Mormon missionary work.
 Specifically, when he talks of “new converts learning to leave their own culture for the gospel way.”
-Chris echoes the teachings of Dallin H. Oaks, who gave an address in 2010 to African Latter-day Saints on “Gospel Culture” in which he emphasized the superiority of Mormon culture and the need for converts to abandon false traditions, tribal practices, and cultures.
+Chris echoes the teachings of Dallin H. Oaks, who in 2010 gave an address to African Latter-day Saints on “Gospel Culture” in which he touted the superiority of Mormon culture and admonished converts to abandon their false traditions, tribal practices, and native cultures.

 Members of The Church of Jesus Christ of Latter-day Saints have what we call a gospel culture.
 It is a distinctive way of life, a set of values and expectations and practices common to all members.
 This gospel culture comes from the plan of salvation, the commandments of God, and the teachings of the living prophets. [...]
 To help its members all over the world, the Church teaches us to give up any personal or family traditions or practices that are contrary to the teachings of the Church of Jesus Christ and to this gospel culture. [...]